 One of the most difficult parts of recovering compensation for fibromyalgia caused by a car accident is the tight timeline that applies to these cases.
 While South Carolina provides up to three years to sue an at-fault driver or another liable party under South Carolina law, three years is not very long when you consider the months or years it could take to get an accurate diagnosis.

-Contact a South Carolina car accident law firm as early as you can following your crash.
+Contact a South Carolina car accident lawyer at The Louthian Law Firm as early as you can following your crash.
 They may go to work gathering evidence in your case immediately.
 First, however, you should discuss your symptoms with your lawyer.
 They can wait until you reach maximum medical improvement, have a good idea of your prognosis, and fully understand your condition before demanding a payout or suing.